Multi-Purchase Behavior: Modeling, Estimation and Optimization: The Choice Model For Multi-Purchase Behavior

 \begin{lemma} Given values $V_\anychosenset$ for all bundles $\anychosenset$ of size $ \leq 2$, we can uniquely obtain the parameters $(\alpha, \beta)$ by solving the system of equations: $\log V_S = \sum_{i \in S} \alpha_i + \sum_{i, j \in S, j >i} \beta_{ij}$ for all $S$. \end{lemma}

+The proof follows by showing that the linear transformation specified above between $\log V_S$ and $\alpha_i$s and $\beta_{ij}$s is invertible.

-Further, if the data is such that the same recommendation set is show to consumers in each observation, then $V_{\anychosenset}$ can be estimated by simply counting and normalizing, which is a linear time computation.
-Because of the equivalence above, we will use $V_\anychosenset$ as parameters in the rest of the paper when working with \rcm.
+Further, if the data is such that the same recommendation set is shown to consumers in each observation, then $V_{\anychosenset}$ can be estimated by simply counting and normalizing, which is a linear time computation.
+Because of the equivalence above, we will interchangeably use $V_\anychosenset$ as parameters as well when working with \rcm.
+For estimating the \bmvlk\ model from data with transactions containing bundles of size greater than $K$, we propose splitting such transactions into multiple transactions each of which has a bundle of size at most $K$.
+This transformation allows computing the likelihood of the original transactions, and enables direct likelihood comparisons across models.
+The detailed procedure is described in \appEstimation.

+If information about product features is also available, then the $\alpha$ and $\beta$ parameters can depend on these features as well.
+The mapping from such features to $\alpha, \beta$ values can be constrained by dimensionality/degrees-of-freedom so as to make it amenable to interpretability (such as being able to reason about what product features makes products complementary/substitutable).

+\textbf{Benchmark Models.} In addition to the MNL, we briefly discuss two models that are used for empirical comparisons later, namely the (multi-choice) MMC and the (single-choice) MMNL models.